Boalq/DotFilesBoalq/README.md

-Yo this is my firs Github Repo?
+Yo this is my first Github Repo?

 So basically you copy all these shit in to the ~/.config/(name of the directory) voila thats it.